Adam Blackwood (actor)

 Adam Blackwood (born 14 July 1959) is an English actor.

 Early life

 Blackwood was born in Chichester, West Sussex, the only son of Rona (née Archer) and John Blackwood.
 He attended the Royal Academy of Dramatic Art (RADA).

 Career

 Blackwood played Balazar in the first four episodes of the 1986 Doctor Who serial The Trial of a Time Lord.
-He has provided the voice of James Bond in four video games: The World Is Not Enough (Nintendo 64 and PlayStation), 007 Racing, Tomorrow Never Dies, and 007: Agent Under Fire.
+He has provided the voice of Valentin Zukovsky in James Bond video games: The World Is Not Enough (Nintendo 64, PlayStation) and 007 Racing.